 Generally, oil and gas income, deductions, credits, and other items are included in your distributive share of income or loss from passive loss limitation activities, general credits, and the alternative minimum tax adjustment.

-However, distributive shares of all oil and gas income, deductions, credits, and other items are separately reported to partners who are disqualified persons (defined on page 2) in accordance with the regular partnership rules, here or on an attached schedule.
+However, distributive shares of all oil and gas income, deductions, credits, and other items are separately reported to partners who are disqualified persons in accordance with the regular partnership rules, here or on an attached schedule.

-A partner must notify the partnership of its status as a disqualified person.
+Note.
+A partner must notify the ELP of its status as a "disqualified person".